jernelv/SpecAnalysis/README.md

 As a default, the spectrum is used in its raw form ("Not der").
 The first or second derivatives can also be selected, and these a calculated from finite differences.
 All of these options are calculated sequentially and displayed if the "all" option is selected.

 ### Scaling/Standardisation
-Scaling standardises features by removing the sample mean and scaling the data to unit variance.
-Often called "mean centering and scaling".
+Scaling standardises features by scaling the data to unit variance.
+Often combined with mean centering.
 The standard deviation used is calculated from the training data.
+Mean centering is chosen by default when the program starts, but can be switched off, while scaling is off by default.

+### Plots
+The bottom row contains checkmark boxes with options for plotting the spectral data before and after pre-processing.
+By default the data is plotted before pre-processing, and to see the effect of pre-processing it can also be useful to plot them afterwards as well.
+These plots are saved if the "Save" option in the top right corner is chosen.

 ## Regression Methods
 Several regression methods are available in the program, and all program options can be found under the "Regression Methods" tab.
 Some of these are standard chemometric methods (PCR, PLSR, MLR), and there are also other machine learning (Random Forest) and deep learning methods.
 Note that regression with deep learning can be very computationally intensive.
+No regression modelling will be performed if the "None" option is selected, and can be useful for example when investigating how different pre-processing options change the spectra.

 ### Multiple Linear Regression (MLR)
 MLR is a simple type of linear regression which works as an extension of ordinary least-squares regression.
+MLR is done if the "MLR" button is selected.

 ### Principal Component Regression (PCR)
 A regression method based on principal component analysis (PCA).
 PCA is an unsupervised data reduction method, where the original data is projected onto a smaller variable subspace with linearly uncorrelated variables.
 These variables are called principal components.
 This program uses the PCA implementation from scikit-learn, which uses the singular value decomposition (SVD).
 This PCA implementation is then combined with linear regression in order to perform PCR.

 Select the "PCR" button in order to perform PCR.
 You can set one target principal component, or a range of principal components separated by a colon.
+After running the regression model, you can press the "Plot components" button in order to plot the principal components.
+An overview of the PCA weights can also be visualised by selecting the "Plot scatter plot of weights", and you can enter the wanted principal components as the x- and y-axes in this scatter plot.

 ### Partial Least-Squares Regression (PLSR)
 PLSR is one of the most commonly used multivariate analysis methods in spectroscopy.
 PLSR finds the regression model by projecting both the dependent and independent variables to a new space, whereas PCR only regresses the dependent variables.
 This program uses the PLSR implementation from scikit-learn.

 Select the "PLSR" button in order to perform PLSR.
 You can set one target latent variable, or a range of latent variables separated by a colon.

-### Random Forest Regressor
-Random forest is an ensemble learning method that can be used for several purposes, and is used specifically for regression in this program.
-Random forest regression works by creating multiple decision trees, and combining these for regression analysis.
-This program uses the RandomForestRegressor as implemented in scikit-learn.
-Note that random forest regression typically has a longer runtime than PLSR and PCR.

-Select the "Tree" button in order to perform random forest regression.
-The number of trees created is set with the "n_estimators" variable, and the tree branching depth is set with "Tree depth".
-After the regressor has been run, the feature importance can be viewed by pressing the "Plot feature importance" button.
-This will plot normalised values for the importance of each predictor.
+After having run the program, you can plot the resulting latent variables by pressing the "Plot latent variables" button.

 ### Support Vector Regressor
 Support vector machines are a set of learning methods used for classification, outlier detection, and regression.
 As with the random forest, support vector machines are mainly used for regression in this program.
 This program uses the SupportVectorRegressor (SVR) from scikit-learn.
 Over-fitting can be an issue in SVR if there are few samples and the number of independent variables is large.
 If the prediction errors are high due to over-fitting, try to change the Kernel function or adjust the regularisation term.

 Select the "SVR" button in order to model data with support vector regression.
 Four kernel function are available for SVR; linear, polynomial, rbf, and sigmoid.
 The default setting is linear kernel function.
 The box next to "degree" is used to set the degree used for a polynomial kernel function, and is ignored by other kernels. "coef0" is a coefficient used for the polynomial and sigmoid kernel functions. "gamma" is used for all kernels except the linear kernel function, and can be set to either "auto" or "scale".

+### Random Forest Regressor
+Random forest is an ensemble learning method that can be used for several purposes, and is used specifically for regression in this program.
+Random forest regression works by creating multiple decision trees, and combining these for regression analysis.
+This program uses the RandomForestRegressor as implemented in scikit-learn.
+Note that random forest regression typically has a longer runtime than PLSR and PCR.

+Select the "Tree" button in order to perform random forest regression.
+The number of trees created is set with the "n_estimators" variable, and the tree branching depth is set with "Tree depth".
+After the regressor has been run, the feature importance can be viewed by pressing the "Plot feature importance" button.
+This will plot normalised values for the importance of each predictor.

 ### Other Embedded Methods
-Elastic net regularisation is a method for linear regression that combines the penalty variables from LASSO and ridge regression (L_1 and L_2, respectively).
+Elastic net regularisation is a method for linear regression that combines the penalty variables from lasso and ridge regression (L_1 and L_2, respectively).

 Select the "ElasticNet" button in order to model data with elastic net regularisation.
 The field for "l1_ratio" sets the ratio between the L1 and L2 penalties, and must be between 0 and 1.
 The default value is 0.5.
-The elastic net reduces to LASSO regularisation if l1_ratio=1, and reduces to ridge regression if l1_ratio = 0.
+The elastic net reduces to lasso regularisation if l1_ratio=1, and reduces to ridge regression if l1_ratio = 0.

-Ridge regression, LASSO, and elastic net are all examples of learning algorithms where the feature selection is built-in, usually called "embedded methods".
+Ridge regression, lasso, and elastic net are all examples of learning algorithms where the feature selection is built-in, usually called "embedded methods".
 Due to this, feature selection and learning are performed at the same time, and these methods can be less computationally expensive than combining feature selection with e.g. PLSR.
 One disadvantage of embedded methods is that the performance and efficiency of the feature selection cannot be readily separated from that of the machine learning.

 Feature selection can technically be used together with embedded methods in this software.
 In some cases it can be useful, for example manual wavelength selection can be used to exclude wavelength regions with little or no useful information.
 However, for most other cases it is recommended that embedded methods are not used in conjunction with feature selection.

+### Neural Network
+Neural networks have been implemented for both regression and classification, and these work in more or less the same way.
+The neural network variants are therefore explained in more detail in a separate section.

 ## Classification methods
 Classification methods are used to divide data into pre-defined classes.
 As with regression analysis, you first need to train a model on training data, and then either do cross-validation or use a separate test/validation set to verify the model.